RobTillaart/FSR40X/README.md

 The 10 K resistor gives a broad range of values.
 See datasheet for possible other values and their range.

+### Acceleration of gravity

+This constant is used to convert Kgf to Newtons.
+The library use the defined average, although gravity is not uniform.
+It varies ~0.7% due to latitude, altitude, and local density differences.
+In space it varies even more.
+Feel free to adjust the library to your needs.

+- poles:   9.8337 m/s2
+- equator: 9.7806 m/s2
+- average: 9.80655 m/s2

 ### Special characters